ubicucsd/bootcamp_19_20/6_BiopythonV2.md

 *Hint: You really don't want to look through this vast documentation.
 Can you figure out which specific sub-packages the `biopython.py` file uses, and only look for that documentation?
 Ask an instructor if you're stuck for more than 3 minutes.*

+*Hint 2: Every single task below can be completed in one line of code.
+Although you need not be this efficient, be wary of writing long methods.
+The whole point of Biopython is that you don't need to think about any of the logic; it's all done for you.*

 ## Transcription Simulation

 ### Reverse Complement